chintans/RustNLE/site/src/content/docs/technical-spec.md

 #### **5.1.1 Analysis of Options**

 * **Tauri:** Uses Web technologies (HTML/JS).
 While Tauri v2 is performant, rendering thousands of clip rectangles on an HTML Canvas or DOM causes significant layout thrashing.
 The bridge between Rust and JS introduces latency unacceptable for a 60fps timeline scrub.30
-* **Iced / Egui:** Native Rust. egui is immediate mode, highly performant, but difficult to style into a polished "Adobe-like" commercial look.
+* **Iced / Egui:** Native Rust. egui is immediate mode, highly performant, but difficult to style into a polished commercial look.
 Iced (Elm architecture) can be verbose for the complex state management of an NLE.32
 * **Makepad:** A GPU-first, retained-mode UI framework written in Rust.
 Makepad compiles its own DSL into shaders.
 It is specifically designed for high-performance creative tools, handling text, vector graphics, and docking layouts purely on the GPU.34

 #### **5.1.2 Specification: Makepad Implementation**